 This collection was recieved from the National Snow and Ice Data Center in 2018.

-This collection is arranged in subseries based on the creators of the materials where possible when information about the creators was preserved and shared after it arrived at the World Data Center and later the National Snow and Ice data Centers.
-To support research use, the series level organization is arranged by data type and georgraphy.
+This collection is arranged into subseries groupings based on the creators of the materials where possible, when information about the creators was preserved and shared after it arrived from the World Data Center and later the National Snow and Ice Data Center.
+To support research use, the series level organization is arranged by data type, topic, and geography.

 This collection is currently being processed.
 This finding aid reflects the most current work on the collection, and will continue to be updated.
-Email email@example.com for any questions.
+Email email@example.com with any questions.

 - Roger G. Barry glaciology collection